open-component-model/ocm/examples/lib/tour/docsrc/04-working-with-config/README.md

 #### Templating

-The configuration library function not only reads the ocm config file, it applies [*spiff*](github.com/mandelsoft/spiff) processing to the provided YAML/JSON content. *Spiff* is an in-domain yaml-based templating engine.
+The configuration library function does not only read the ocm config file, it also applies [*spiff*](github.com/mandelsoft/spiff) processing to the provided YAML/JSON content. *Spiff* is an in-domain yaml-based templating engine.
 Therefore, you can use any spiff dynaml expression to define values or even complete